ontologizer/ontologizer-lib/ReadMe.md

 ## Use Library

-Use the following snippet for your `pom.xml`
+Use the following snippet for your `pom.xml` for the current release version:

 ```
 <!-- https://mvnrepository.com/artifact/de.ontologizer/ontologizerlib-core -->